hmans/three-elements/site/docs/guide/getting-started.md

 ::: tip Heeeeyyyyy, you know...
 Have you ever stopped to wonder why the documentation of pretty much every single package on NPM explains how to actually add the package to a project?
 I mean, seriously, shouldn't you know this at this point, and shouldn't it be enough to just give the official name of the package?

 It's `three-elements`, by the way.
+Yeah.
 :::